Adobe Acrobat: Internationalization and localization

 Adobe Acrobat is available in the following languages: Arabic, Chinese Simplified, Chinese Traditional, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Spanish, Swedish, Turkish and Ukrainian.
 Arabic and Hebrew versions are available from WinSoft International, Adobe Systems' internationalization and localization partner.

 Before Adobe Acrobat DC, separate Arabic and Hebrew versions were developed specifically for these languages, which are normally written right-to-left.
 These versions include special TouchUp properties to manage digits, ligatures option and paragraph direction in right-to-left Middle Eastern scripts such as Arabic, Hebrew, and Persian, as well as standard left-to-right Indian scripts such as Devanagari and Gujarati.
 The Web Capture feature can convert single web pages or entire web sites into PDF files, while preserving the content's original text encoding.
 Acrobat can also copy Arabic and Hebrew text to the system clipboard in its original encoding; if the target application is also compatible with the text encoding, then the text will appear in the correct script.

 Security

 A comprehensive list of security bulletins for most Adobe products and related versions is published on their Security bulletins and advisories page and in other related venues.
 In particular, the detailed history of security updates for all versions of Adobe Acrobat has been made public.

 From Version 3.02 onwards, Acrobat Reader has included support for JavaScript.
 This functionality allows a PDF document creator to include code which executes when the document is read.
 Malicious PDF files that attempt to attack security vulnerabilities can be attached to links on web pages or distributed as email attachments.
 While JavaScript is designed without direct access to the file system to make it "safe", vulnerabilities have been reported for abuses such as distributing malicious code by Acrobat programs.
-Adobe applications had already become the most popular client-software targets for attackers during the last quarter of 2009.
-McAfee predicted that Adobe software, especially Reader and Flash, would be the primary target for software attacks in the year 2010.
+Adobe applications had become the most popular client-software targets for attackers during the last quarter of 2009.